dadrian/dadrian.io/content/blog/posts/revocation-aint-no-thang.md

 The short version of why revocation doesn't work in practice is that [OCSP][ocsp] is too slow and unreliable to be blocking, and too much of a privacy leak to be used consistently without proxying[^1].
-[CRLs][crl] are too big download consistently (or at all!) by clients.
+[CRLs][crl] are too big to download consistently (or at all!) by clients.

 The long version is the web has specific connectivity constraints between clients, servers, and certification authorities (CAs).
 On the web, browser